ExtremeAddons/hdri_maker_docs/docs/_build/html/_sources/installation.rst.txt

 Install Into Blender
 ********************

-Now, download the addon and install it in Blender, the procedure is as follows:
+Download the addon and install it in Blender, the procedure is as follows:

-1) Download the addon (Remember that you must be logged in to the site where you purchased the addon):
+1. Download the addon (Remember that you must be logged in to the site where you purchased the addon):

     - If you purchased on Blendermarket you can find the addon here: